AlexanderMattheis/cross-dating/ReadMe.md

 were successfully tested within this project.

 ### Quick-Test
-The different approaches can be easily tested and executed after you have installed the necessary libraries.
+The different approaches can be easily tested after you have installed the necessary libraries.
 Set up the working directory to the folder containing the file called `Main.R`.
 The function `Main.interface()` which is executed by the `Main.main`-function contains preset examples to test the approaches.
-Uncomment with `Ctrl+Shift+C` the selected lines of an approach you want execute.
+Uncomment with `Ctrl+Shift+C` there the selected lines of an approach you want execute.
 Then select all code with `Ctrl+A` in the `Main.R` and press `Ctrl+Enter`.
 The execution takes a few minutes.
 Meanwhile, the finished number of samples and different information is written into the console to give the user a visual feedback.

 To execute the unit-tests, just go into the folder `tests` and execute the file `run_tests.R`.
-Do not set the folder as the working directory!
+Do **not** set the folder as the working directory!

 ## Interface
 The interface allows you executing each